CUEDOS/Unity/source/Plume Tracking Game/readme.txt

 5. You can restart or quit the app at any time by pressing Esc key.
 6. After quitting the game, you can check “TestLog.txt”, which records relevant gameplay data at 10Hz.

-If you have time, please tell me what your experience playing the game was.
 I am particularly interested in the sort of information that you found helpful: e.g. did you find the map or just the sensor reading more useful?
 And also, the kind of information that wasn't there: e.g. missing wind field